OskarHavo/M7011E-Labb/README.md

 ***Modelled Electricity Price*** <br>
 **Oskar** <br>
-The Modelled Electricity Priceis displayed in one of our gauges.
+The Modelled Electricity Price is displayed in one of our gauges.
 It is calculated as described in the Mathematical Model section.

 ***Ratio of Buffer/Market*** <br>